The King's Community

 The P&F members are a dedicated group of parents who volunteer their time and talents to serve the King’s Baptist Grammar School community and to assist with fundraising.
 The P&F foster a community that encourages, supports, and cares for each other, as well as pooling together the individual gifts and talents so that we can serve together and learn from each other.

-If you would like further information or would like to become a P&F member, please contact Maree Brown on email@example.com.
+If you would like further information or would like to become a P&F member, please contact us on firstname.lastname@example.org.

 King's Old Scholars Association